jgiacomini/Tiny.RestClient/README.md

  * the Json is used as default Formatter.
  * Xml Formatter is added in Formatters

-Each formatter have a list of supported media types.
+Each formatter has a list of supported media types.
-It allow TinyRestClient to detect which formatter will be used.
+It allows TinyRestClient to detect which formatter will be used.
-If the no formatter is found it use the default formatter.
+If no formatter is found it uses the default formatter.

 ### Add a new formatter
 Add a new custom formatter as default formatter.